megalives717/haxeflixel-installer/README.md

 # HaxeFlixel Installer

-a Installer for HaxeFlixel with Command
+a Installer for HaxeFlixel with Batch File